GPlates/new-gplates-website/src/pages/docs/user-manual/TopologyTools.md

          <td class="icon">
             <img src="./images/icons/note.png" alt="Note">
          </td>
          <td class="content" >You do not have to switch to the <b>Choose Feature</b> Tool.
-The Build Topology Tool is a specialised version of choosing features.</td>
+The Build Topology Tools are a specialised version of choosing features.</td>
       </tr>
    </tbody>
 </table>

 If more than one feature is under the click point, you can use the Clicked Table to further refine your selection to the proper feature.

-Once you have identified the desired feature, click the **Add Focused Feature** button.
-The referenced feature is transferred to the Topology Sections Table, where it will be used to construct part of the topology’s boundary.
+Once you have identified the desired feature, click the **Add** button.
+The referenced feature is transferred to the Topology **Sections** Table, where it will be used to construct part of the topology’s boundary.

-Continue creating the intended boundary of the new topology by selecting a feature to focus it, and then clicking Add Focused Feature to insert it into the Topology Section Table.
+Continue creating the intended boundary of the new topology by selecting a feature to focus it, and then clicking Add Focused Feature to insert it into the Topology **Section** Table.

 It is recommended to create a new topology by cycling around the boundary systematically (either a clockwise or counter-clockwise) and appending features to the end of the Topology Sections Table.